NREL/pvdaq_access/tutorials/README.md

 Documentation
 =============

-You can find more detail on the functions and tools explored in:
+You can find more detail on functions and tools to use PVDAQ data with in:
 [RdTools ReadtheDocs](https://rdtools.readthedocs.io/en/stable/)
 [PVAnalytics](https://pvanalytics.readthedocs.io/en/stable/)